remult/remult/docs/docs/ref_entity.md

 Determines if this Entity is available for get requests using Rest Api

+   *description*

+   Determines if one has any access to the data of an entity.

    *see*
    [allowed](http://remult.dev/docs/allowed.html)

+   *see*
+   to restrict data based on a criteria, use [apiPrefilter](https://remult.dev/docs/ref_entity.html#apiprefilter)

 ## allowApiUpdate
 Determines if this entity can be updated through the api.